 Professional Carpet Cleaning in Maple Grove, MN

 Sometimes, pet urine can seep beneath the carpet surface into the carpet backing, the carpet pad, and even the flooring.
 As the moisture dries, concentrated odor crystals are left behind.
 These crystals release a stinky odor into your home unless properly removed by professional cleaners.

 That’s where we come in!
-As your preferred carpet cleaner in Minneapolis, we have cleaning equipment and solutions that have been specifically designed to remove pet stains and odors at the source.
+As your top choice for carpet cleaning in Blaine, Maple Grover, Andover, and surrounding areas, we have cleaning equipment and solutions that have been specifically designed to remove pet stains and odors at the source.
 We highly recommend scheduling a professional pet urine removal treatment every 3-4 months to keep your home clean and healthy for all your pets!